Lancelot1998/AIGCLifecycleManagement/README.md

-# Blockchain-empowered lifecycle AIGC product lifecycle manageent
+# Blockchain-empowered AIGC product lifecycle manageent in edge networks

 ## In this project, we implement: